Pankaj-Str/Learn-Data-Structures-JAVA/Day_04/README.md

-Data Structures and Algorithms (DSA) purposes.
+## Circular linked list Data Structures and Algorithms (DSA) purposes.

 In Java, a circular linked list is a data structure where each node contains a value and a reference to the next node.
 The last node's reference points back to the head of the list, creating a circular structure.